joereynolds/dora.vim/README.md

 # Dora (the file explorer)
-Note none of this works yet, this is a pipedream/WIP.
+Note: Most of this doesn't work yet, this is a pipedream/WIP.

 ## Why?